SadeqSoltani/hospital-bed-capacity-reallocation/README.md

 > **Data note:** The source data used for this case study is simulated and represents a fictitious rehabilitation centre/hospital environment.
 No real patient data is used in this analysis.

-> **Public-repository note:** Before publishing interview materials, confirm that the original case instructions and supplied datasets are permitted to be shared publicly.
-A safer portfolio setup is to publish the notebook/code and this README while excluding the original case PDF and raw supplied datasets unless permission has been confirmed.

 ---